-51 The applicants in Cases T-110/00 and T-159/00 observe that Community suppliers sell C sugar to sugar processing undertakings in the OCTs at a high price.
+- 136 The applicant in Case T-350/00 observes that Community suppliers sell C sugar to sugar processing undertakings in the OCTs at a high price.
 That price is well above the world sugar price.
 Community producers therefore also benefit under the EC/OCT cumulation of origin rule.
-There is no risk of a loss of income for those producers as a result of imports of sugar qualifying for EC/OCT cumulation of origin.

-That argument must be rejected for lack of specification.
+There is no risk of a loss of income for those producers as a result of imports of sugar qualifying for EC/OCT cumulation of origin. - 137 That argument must be rejected for lack of specification.
 The applicants do not provide any information regarding the prices charged by Community producers for C sugar.
-Moreover, even if the price asked for C sugar exceeded the world sugar price that would not necessary mean that it was a profitable price for Community producers.

-53 Lastly, the applicants contend that the Commission, by presenting imports of sugar qualifying for EC/OCT cumulation of origin as causing 'difficulties', recognised that the safeguard measure falls within the first hypothesis identified by the Court of Justice in paragraph 47 of its judgment in Case C-390/95 P Antillean Rice Mills and Others v Commission, cited in paragraph 53 above (see also Joined Cases T-32/98 and T-41/98 Netherlands Antilles v Commission [2000] ECR II-201).
+Moreover, even if the price asked for C sugar exceeded the world sugar price that would not necessary mean that it was a profitable price for Community producers. - Lastly, the applicants contend that the Commission, by presenting imports of sugar qualifying for EC/OCT cumulation of origin as causing 'difficulties', recognised that the safeguard measure falls within the first hypothesis identified by the Court of Justice in paragraph 47 of Case C-390/95 P Antillean Rice Mills and Others v Commission, cited in paragraph 49 above (see also Joined Cases T-32/98 and T-41/98 Netherlands Antilles v Commission [2000] ECR II-201).
 In those circumstances, the Commission should have demonstrated the existence of a causal link between the imports of OCT products and the disturbances on the Community sugar market, which, however, it failed to do.

-That argument must be rejected.
+- 139 That argument must be rejected.
 First, it is clear from the contested regulation that it was based on the second hypothesis described in Article 109(1) of the OCT Decision.
-The Commission took the safeguard measure when 'as a result of the difficulties there [was] a risk that a sector of Community activity [would] deteriorate' (seventh recital in the preamble to the contested regulation).
-Second, even though the growth in imports of sugar and mixtures resulted from the application of the OCT Decision, that by no means meant that the Commission should have based the contested regulation on the first hypothesis described in Article 109(1) of the OCT Decision.
-The characteristics of the two separate hypotheses set out in Article 109(1) may come together in one situation (Opinion of Advocate General Léger in Netherlands v Council, cited in paragraph 86 above [2001] ECR I-8768, and in Antillean Rice Mills v Council, cited in paragraph 52 above [2001] ECR I-8951, point 85 of the Opinion).

-It follows from the foregoing that the second part of the first plea also cannot be upheld.

-156 The first plea must therefore be rejected in its entirety.
+The Commission took the safeguard measure when 'as a result of the... difficulties there [was] a risk that a sector of Community activity [would] deteriorate' (sixth recital in the preamble to the contested regulation).
+Second, though the growth in imports of sugar and mixtures resulted from the application of the OCT Decision, that by no means meant that the Commission should have based the contested regulation on the first hypothesis described in Article 109(1) of the OCT Decision.
+The characteristics of the two separate hypotheses set out in Article 109(1) may come together in one situation (Opinion of Advocate General Léger in Netherlands v Council, cited in paragraph 66 above [2001] ECR I-8768, and in Antillean Rice Mills v Council, cited in paragraph 48 above [2001] ECR I-8951, point 85 of the Opinion). - 140 It follows from the foregoing that the second part of the first plea also cannot be upheld. - 141 The first plea must therefore be rejected in its entirety.